viamrobotics/docs/docs/tutorials/services/constrain-motion.md

 ## Modify your robot's working environment

-In the last tutorial, you [defined a table obstacle](../plan-motion-with-arm-gripper/#describe-the-robots-working-environment) to prevent the arm and gripper from hitting the table upon which the arm is mounted.
+In the previous tutorial, you [defined a table obstacle](../plan-motion-with-arm-gripper/#describe-the-robots-working-environment) to prevent the arm and gripper from hitting the table upon which the arm is mounted.
 In this tutorial, you'll expand on the code that describes your robot's working environment in two ways:

 - Define an additional obstacle: a tissue box sitting on the table.